Mental Health Services

 Mental Health Clinician

-My name is Miko, I am a Registered Clinical Social Worker with the TCSOS AWARE program.
-I have an MA in clinical social work from Louisiana State University.
-Most recently, I worked as a clinical social worker with a local private practice office, providing therapeutic services for individuals, families, children, and teens.
-I have over 9 years of experience within the mental health field, beginning as a Licensed Psychiatric Technician in 2013 working with inmates in the California prison system and patients in the state mental hospitals, and then returning in 2019 as a Clinician.
+Hello, my name is Miko (pronounced MY-ko); I am a Licensed Clinical Social Worker, passionate about working with teens and young adults.
+I received my master’s in clinical social work from Louisiana State University.
+I have experience working in private practice and on school campus settings, providing therapeutic services for individuals, families, children, and teens.
+I also have over nine years of experience in the mental health field, beginning as a licensed Psychiatric Technician in 2013, working with inmates in the California prison system and patients in the state mental hospitals, and returning in 2019 as a Clinician.

-I am passionate about connecting with clients and helping them to better manage stress, increase self-awareness, develop healthy habits, and process day-to-day stress.
-I specialize in working with teens and young adults, to help reduce anxiety, depression, obsessive-compulsive disorder, personality disorders, processing grief, and help to eliminate self-harming behaviors, suicidal ideation, and anger issues.
+I am passionate about connecting with clients, helping them to manage stress, increase self-awareness, develop healthy habits, and process day-to-day stress to live their best life imaginable.
+Specializing in working with teens and young adults to help reduce anxiety, depression, obsessive-compulsive disorder, personality disorders, processing grief and loss, and helping to eliminate self-harming behaviors, suicidal ideation, and anger issues.

 Mental Health Clinician